On the pavement thinking about enlightenment

 Judging by the Buddha’s own post-awakening choices, he’d probably learn Chinese and become a zennie if he were to come back to life today.
 But after the Buddha distanced himself from the dominant Indian mindset, his Indian (Theravadin) heirs seem to have slumped back into their cultural understandings of transcending life on earth – saying ‘no’ to this life, and especially normal lay life.

 The ‘no’ takes the form of idealising renunciation as the one true path, and emotionally dissociating.
-The Theravada is often accused of triumphalism, and it presents enlightenment as a silver bullet that cures, once-and-for-all, all one’s defilements and forms of self-generated suffering.
+The Theravada is often accused of triumphalism, and it presents enlightenment as a silver bullet that cures, once and for all, all one’s defilements and forms of self-generated suffering.

-We may note that the contrasting, process view of enlightenment fits nicely with our own idea of a flourishing human being, someone living life to the full.
 We’ve inherited this orientation from the Greeks, with their this-worldly concept of eudaimonia.
 An essential dimension of this central idea of ‘the good life’ is leading an examined life in which one is constantly realising and extending one’s own wisdom, capacities, relationships and virtues.
 That was the Greeks’ resounding ‘yes’ to this life.

 ‘suffering doesn’t disappear from our life, but into our life.
 When we live our life as a whole, there is no longer an aspect that gets singled out as “suffering”.’